Chalkley/TimeOfDayGitHub/README.md

 # TimeOfDayGitHub

-Tutorial showing how to determine time of day an display via label.
+Brief X-code project showing how to determine time of day and display via label.